pingcap/dm/tests/README.md

     1. Check that all required executables exist.
     2. Execute `tests/run.sh`

+    > If want to run one integration test case only, just pass the CASE parameter, such as `make integration_test CASE=sharding`

-3. After executing the tests, run `make coverage` to get a coverage report at `/tmp/dm_test/all_cov.html`.
+4. After executing the tests, run `make coverage` to get a coverage report at `/tmp/dm_test/all_cov.html`.

 ## Writing new tests